mk12002/HybEx-Law/multi_domain_legal/README.md

-# Multi-Domain Legal AI System
+# Multi-Domain Legal AI System - Hybrid Neural-Symbolic Architecture

-A comprehensive legal analysis system covering multiple domains of Indian law with advanced natural language processing, domain classification, and legal reasoning capabilities.
+A comprehensive hybrid legal analysis system combining neural networks with symbolic reasoning to cover multiple domains of Indian law with advanced natural language processing, domain classification, and legal reasoning capabilities.

 ## 🎯 Overview

-This system addresses the limitation of single-act legal AI systems by providing comprehensive coverage across 5 major domains of Indian law:
+This system addresses the limitation of single-act legal AI systems by providing comprehensive coverage across 5 major domains of Indian law using a **hybrid neural-symbolic approach**:

 - **Legal Aid and Access to Justice**
 - **Family Law and Personal Status**